lastcoolnameleft/architecture-assessment/microservices.md

 * Could you Open Source your application without exposing credentials?
   * Not asking if you plan to, but is just a litmus test

-## Backing Services

-* Do you use: (and if so, which one and what version)
-  * Database (e.g. SQL Server, MySQL, Postgres, Oracle)
-  * Message/Queue system (e.g. Service Bus, Kafka)
-  * SMTP
-  * Cache (e.g. Redis)
-  * Other API
-* Can replace any instance above without a code change?
-* Do you expect the DBA to keep the same role after the transition?

-## Build/Release/Run

-Ideally, these are 3 separate pipeline to an Application Deployment Lifecycle.
-This section is designed to discover how they implement them.

-### Build

-The build step is designed to convert code to a bundle:

-* Do you convert checked in code to a build artifact?
-  * If so, what tools do you use to build it?

-### Release

-The release step combines build with config (ready for execution)

-* Do you have a unique id for each release?
-* Is the deployment mutated or deployed fresh each time?

-### Run

-The Run step launches the application

-* After the release step, how is the application started?
-  * e.g. Manually, some automated process

-### Follow-up

-Is it clear that the 3 processes are separated and able to be run independently?

 ## Application Process

 * Do the processes store any state?